irozaji/legal-document-management-app/project-overview.md

 We are eliminating a backend since this is just an MVP concept project.

 - Handle uploads in-browser:
-  When a user uploads a PDF, you'll handle the file directly in the React application.
+  When a user uploads a PDF, you'll handle the file directly on frontend.

 ## Data Storage